Ash112/Revit-Plugin/README.md

 # Revit Plugin - AKP TOOLS -

-After working with Dynamo & Python for about a year, the next step is to create a revit addon so I started converting my Dynamo nodes & Python scripts to C# as a revit Add-on for revit 2017-19.
+started converting my Dynamo nodes & Python scripts to C# as a revit Add-on for revit 2017-19.

 Current and future features(2019-20):